-In May 2020, the Foundation applied for and received funding for a loan totaling \$312,000 under the US Small Business Administration ("SBA") Paycheck Protection Program ("PPP"), which is part of the Coronavirus Aid, Relief, and Economic Security Act ("CARES"), enacted on March 27, 2020.
-Under the terms of the SBA PPP loan, up to 100% of the principal and accrued interest may be forgiven if certain criteria are met and the loan proceeds are used for qualifying expenses such as payroll costs, benefits, rent, and utilities as described in the CARES Act.
-The loan accrues interest at a rate of 1% and any portion of the principal and interest that is not forgiven is required to be repaid by May 20, 2022.
-In October 2021, the Foundation received approval of forgiveness of the first PPP loan.
+In May 2020, the Foundation applied for and received funding for a loan totaling \$312,000 under the U.S. Small Business Administration ("SBA") Paycheck Protection Program ("PPP"), which is part of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), enacted on March 27, 2020.
+Under the terms of the SBA PPP loan, up to 100% of the principal and accrued interest may be forgiven if certain criteria are met and the PPP loan proceeds are used for qualifying expenses such as payroll costs, benefits, rent, and utilities as described in the CARES Act.
+The PPP loan accrues interest at a rate of 1% and any portion of the principal and interest that is not forgiven is required to be repaid.
+In October 2021, the Foundation received approval of forgiveness of its PPP loan.